Get out and vote!

-It is important to vote and make your voice heard in this year’s election.
-This election is about you.
+It is important to vote and make your voice heard in the next election.

 Registering to vote